 More padding ≠ More comfort

-Some people think that the more padding the saddle has, the more comfortable it is.
+Some people think the more padding the saddle has, the more comfortable it is.
 The reality is different, and you have to find a saddle that fits you.

 Weight

 I have just one tip for you.
 Don’t sacrifice your comfort for the sake of lower weight.
-If you don’t feel comfortable on your bike, you won’t perform well, and the few grams saved will make a big negative impact.
+If you don’t feel comfortable on your bike, you won’t perform well, and the few grams saved will have a big negative impact.

 Seatpost Compatibility